fashion-js/fashion-model/README.md

 ### Clean

-`Model.clean(obj)` should be used to return a clone of an object in which all non-persisted attributes and metadata has been removed.
+`Model.clean(obj)` should be used to return a clone of an object in which all non-persisted attributes and metadata have been removed.

 ```javascript
 var address = new Address({